bad-apple-lab/Bad-Apple/README.md

 ##### Dependencies

-Use your package manager to install or upgrade gcc, g++, FFmpeg and dependencies if need, like
+Use your package manager to install or upgrade C++ compiler, FFmpeg and dependencies if need, like

 ```sh
 sudo apt update